Natural Pink Eye Conjunctivitis Remedies

-Symptoms include having trouble seeing, sensitivity to light, achiness, the production of lots of thicker pus or mucus, and usually, symptoms continue to worsen.
+Symptoms include trouble seeing, sensitivity to light, achiness, and the production of thicker pus or mucus, and usually, symptoms continue to worsen.

 Remember that most cases of pink eye will go away on their own in a week or two.
 However, bacterial infections are nothing to play around with, so the sooner you address this problem, the better off you will be.
 Also, note that just because most cases go away on their own does not mean all cases go away on their own.

 Your family practitioner or ophthalmologist might recommend you take antibiotic drops.
-However, if seeing a doctor is not an option, or you simply want to start working on it right away, there are a couple of recommendations that get you started on resolving your condition.
+However, if seeing a doctor is not an option, or you want to start working on it immediately, there are a couple of recommendations that get you started on resolving your condition.

 The supplement I often suggest for many ailments is Berberine HCL because studies repeatedly demonstrate that berberine can help fight harmful microorganisms, including bacteria, viruses, fungi, and parasites.
 For our purposes here, understand that it can inhibit the growth of potentially pathogenic bacteria such as Staphylococcus aureus.
-Above and beyond that, berberine demonstrates an impressive antioxidant and anti-inflammatory capability.
-If it were me, I would take berberine HCL in addition to the Magic Drops.
+Above and beyond that, berberine demonstrates impressive antioxidant and anti-inflammatory capabilities.
+If it were me, I would take berberine HCL and the Magic Drops.
 So, let’s talk about that.

 What You Will Need for Magic Drops